sandialabs/OWENS.jl/docs/src/setup.md

     cd ~
     curl -fsSL https://install.julialang.org | sh

-in your ~/.bashrc file, tell julia to use the command line git by inserting the following:
+in your ~/.bashrc file (.zshrc on Mac), tell julia to use the command line git by inserting the following:

 export JULIA_PKG_USE_CLI_GIT=true